krownpay/.github/profile/README.md

-## Hi there, Welcome to KrownPay 👋
+## Hi there, welcome to KrownPay 👋

 <!--